Skip to main content

 Lavender and Improved Sleep Quality

-• Studied populations: Clinical populations, including patients with hematological malignancies undergoing chemotherapy and postmenopausal women
+• Studied populations: adults with hypertension, patients with hematological malignancies undergoing chemotherapy, postmenopausal women, older adults with sleep disorders, pregnant women

 Doses used in studies